 The editorial criteria used to evaluate submissions are quality and significance of the research.
 Manuscripts submitted to AHR should be original, previously unpublished (in whole or part), and not under consideration for publication elsewhere.
 Submissions are refereed anonymously.
 Each manuscript should contain a separate title page containing the author’s name, academic position, affiliation, address, telephone number, fax number, an e-mail address, and an abstract of 100 words or less.
 The title should be repeated on the first page of the text.
 The author’s identity should not be revealed anywhere in the text of the manuscript (e.g., in first person references to previous research, in references to previous versions of the manuscript as a lecture or conference presentation, or in acknowledgements of assistance from colleagues).
 Submissions accepted for publication will be modified to account for omissions and other measures taken by authors to ensure their anonymity during manuscript review.

-Manuscripts should be double-spaced throughout and generally documented according to advice in the 2009 Modern Language Association (MLA) guidelines for manuscripts using author-page number citations.
-In addition, prepare a works cited page in accordance with the 2009 MLA guidelines.
+Manuscripts should be double-spaced throughout and generally documented according to advice in the 2016 Modern Language Association (MLA) guidelines for manuscripts using author-page number parenthetical citations.
+In addition, authors should prepare a works cited page in accordance with these same 2016 MLA guidelines.
 Sparing use of endnotes is permitted in AHR (though endnotes should employ author-page number citations).
 Within the works cited page, author’s full names and complete titles of books, journals, and other publications should be supplied.
 Complete titles of journal articles and book chapters should be placed within quotation marks.
 Titles of books, journals, articles, and chapters should be capitalized in a manner consistent with the conventions associated with the language at stake.
 Titles of English sources ought to be capitalized headline style.
 References to ancient and medieval works should normally be placed in parentheses and conventional abbreviations should be used for titles and authors.
 Arabic numerals are preferable to Roman numerals whenever possible.
 Examples for this format are as follows:

 Citation in Text or Footnote: